hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 ## 📌 Background & Overview

+### Background

+The company operates in the E-commerce sector, with the goal of increasing revenue and optimizing marketing costs.
+Currently, the company is facing challenges in understanding the effectiveness of traffic channels, user behavior on the website and points in the purchase journey.
+Therefore, in-depth analysis is needed to support decision making to improve conversion rates and increase order value.

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

 This project includes an eCommerce dataset that I explore by using SQL on Google BigQuery.
 The data originates from the Google Analytics public dataset and represents information from an eCommerce website.

+This project focuses on analyzing the end-to-end digital customer journey—from how users arrive at the website, interact with pages and products, to how they convert into buyers and what they purchase.
+It leverages web analytics and transaction data to uncover patterns in user behavior, traffic performance, and conversion efficiency."

-The main business question this project aims to answer is: How does user behavior and traffic source impact key eCommerce metrics such as visits, pageviews, transactions, bounce rate, revenue, and product purchase patterns over time?
+The main business question this project aims to answer is: "How effectively are we converting website traffic into revenue, and where in the customer journey should we focus our efforts to improve engagement, retention, and sales performance?

 ### 👤 Who is this project for?
-This project is for *business analysts, marketing teams, product managers, and data analysts* who need actionable insights into customer behavior, traffic sources, and sales performance to drive smarter business decisions and optimize the eCommerce experience.
+This project is designed for *business leaders, marketing managers, and product teams* who need actionable insights into customer behavior, marketing channel performance, and conversion efficiency to make data-driven decisions that improve sales and optimize marketing spend.

 ---